agnesdeng/mixgb/README.md

 test.data <- nhanes3_newborn[-idx, ]
 ```

-We can use the training data to obtain `m` imputed datasets and save
+We can use the training data to generate `m` imputed datasets and save
 their imputation models.
 To achieve this, users need to set
 `save.models = TRUE`.
-By default `save.vars = NULL`, imputation models
+By default, imputation models for all variables
-for variables with missing data in the training data will be saved.
+with missing values in the training data will be saved
-However, the unseen data may also have missing values in other
+(`save.vars = NULL`).
+However, it is possible that unseen data may have
-variables.
-Users can be comprehensive by saving models for all variables
+missing values in other variables.
+To be thorough, users can save models
-by setting `save.vars = colnames(train.data)`.
-Note that this would take
+for all variables by setting `save.vars = colnames(train.data)`.
+Note
+that this may take significantly longer as it requires training and
-much longer as we need to train and save a model for each variable.
-If
+saving a model for each variable.
+In cases where users are confident
-users are confident that only certain variables will have missing values
+that only certain variables will have missing values in the new data, it
-in the new data, we recommend specifying the names or indices of these
+is advisable to specify the names or indices of these variables in
-variables in `save.vars` instead of saving models for all variables.
+`save.vars` rather than saving models for all variables.

 ``` r
 # obtain m imputed datasets for train.data and save